oracle/truffleruby/doc/user/jruby-migration.md

 There is no need to `require 'java'` in TruffleRuby.
 However, you do need to run in `--jvm` mode.
 This is only available in GraalVM - not in the standalone distribution installed by Ruby version managers and installers.
-You can feature sniff `defined?(Java)`.

 ### Referring to classes